Certora/Documentation/docs/gambit/mutation-verifier.md

 }
 ```

-Note: This configuration is separate from CVT's `.conf` file and also from the
+Note: This configuration is separate from Prover's `.conf` file and also from the
   configuration file of the mutation generator ({ref}`gambit-config`).
 Importantly, notice that to use this tool, you can embed the configuration
 for generating the mutants in this `.conf` file; you don't need to write
   two separate configurations.

 ### Required Keys for the JSON Configuration File:
-- `"project_directory"` : the directory containing the original CVT project on which to perform mutation testing
+- `"project_directory"` : the directory containing the original Prover project on which to perform mutation testing
 - `"run_script"` : the bash script used to run verification on the original project, usually `project_directory/run.sh` or similar.
   Gambit will pull the configuration for `certoraRun` from this shell script and verify each mutant using this configuration.
 - `"gambit"` : the JSON configuration element for invoking Gambit.
 May be a path to a gambit configuration file